-The Rogue bumper plates might be pricy than other brands’ plates, but eventually, you cannot go wrong with Rogue Fitness’s gear and you pay for what you get.
+The Rogue bumper plates might be pricy than other brands’ plates, but eventually, you cannot go wrong with Rogue Fitness’s gear, and you pay for what you get.

-Also, these rubber-wrapped plates make it quiet and safe when you performing weightlifting at home or garage, meaning that you don’t have to worry about disturbing your neighbor.
+Also, these rubber-wrapped plates make it quiet and safe when you are performing weightlifting at home or garage, meaning that you don’t have to worry about disturbing your neighbor.
 And these space-saving essentials make better use of the space in your home gym.

 You might want to ask: “Do I need bumper plates?”
 If you are a person who lifts a lot of weight and tends to pull the barbell from overhead, then bumper plates are ideal for you.

 In a hurry?
 Here are my top 9 picks of the best Rogue bumper plates for your home gym: